andersonhsporto/ft-so_long/README.md

 If you have any questions, suggestions, or critiques, please contact me using [email](mailto:anderson.higo2@gmail.com) or through [LinkedIn](https://www.linkedin.com/in/andersonhsporto/). feedbacks are always welcome =D

+## Contributors

+If you want to contribute and improve this project, you can fork this repository and submit a pull request with your changes, I will be happy to review and accept your changes

+## Appreciation

+I would like to thank the following people for their contributions to this project:

+* [Yurii Arutiunov](https://github.com/yarutiun) for the translation to Ukrainian.